Christoffer Gabel: Biography

+an influential circle around Hannibal Sehested, Frederik Ahlefeldt, Peter Bülche, Hans Svane, Jacob Petersen and Theodor Lente, who became increasingly opposed to Gabel.
+During this period he carried out a pro-French foreign policy, while his domestic policy was affected by laziness and corruption.

 When Frederick III died, in February 1670, Gabel's power was at an end.
 The new ruler, Christian V did not favour him, and accusations against Gabel poured in from every quarter.
 When, on 18 April 1670, he was dismissed, there was no public sympathy for a man who had grown wealthy in a time of widespread poverty.
 He was stripped of all titles and privileges, except the financial control of the Faroe Islands.
 He spent his remaining time in Copenhagen, and died on 13 October 1673 and was buried in St. Peter's Church.